So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

 Valley Box created a wooden crate design cheat sheet to help you out!

 Phrases like "excellent customer service" are easier said than done.
 Let their actions speak louder than words:

-- Does the company reply to your online request form same day?
+- Does the company reply to your online request form the same day?

 - Does someone answer when you pick up the phone and call?